-We conducted the triennial Lead and Copper Rule (LCR) monitoring in 2019, and these tap sampling results are accessible at our website link www.ci.millbrae.ca.us The next round of LCR monitoring will be conducted in 2022.
+We conducted the triennial Lead and Cooper Rule (LCR) monitoring in 2019, and these tap sampling results are accessible at our website link www.ci.millbrae.ca.us .
+The next round of LCR monitoring will be conducted after June 1, 2022.